Daren Sammy: West Indies captain

 Pakistan toured the West Indies in April and May 2011 for a T20I, five ODIs, and two Tests.
 In the first match of the Test series West Indies secured their first victory since 2009, ending a 17-match run without a win.
 Sammy took seven wickets in the match, including five in Pakistan's second innings, and was named Man of the Match for his performance.
 West Indies lost the second match, drawing the series 1–1; Sammy was his team's second-highest wicket-taker, claiming ten at an average of 17.90.
 The following month Sammy was named T20I player of the year at the West Indies Players' Association awards.
 When India toured in June and July the West Indies lost the Test series 1–0.
 ESPNcricinfo recorded that Sammy led with passion and "bowled his heart out"; he finished with seven wickets from three matches at an average of 38.28.
 While playing, Sammy had to deal with distractions from hostile crowds and pundits who criticised his appointment as captain as some believed he could not hold down a place as a player alone.

 Initially named as captain until the end of the 2011 season, Sammy was retained as captain across all formats for the tours of Bangladesh and India.
 In October Sammy's Grade B central contract was renewed; he was one of four players with a Grade B contract, the second highest category (Shivnarine Chanderpaul was the only player with a Grade A).
 Later that month, the West Indies toured Bangladesh.
-Sammy missed the first ODI through illness, but returned to captain the side in the remaining two.
+Sammy missed the first ODI through illness, but returned to captain the team in the remaining two.
 West Indies won the series 2–1 and Sammy took two wickets.
 The first Test was curtailed by rain and ended in a draw, and Sammy top-scored for his team.
 Having played 17 Tests, the innings of 58 runs from 43 balls was Sammy's first half-century in the format.
 West Indies won the second Test to take the series, and in the process Sammy dismissed Bangladesh all-rounder Shakib Al Hasan to claim his 50th Test wicket.